m-bosk/NFD/docs/manpages/nfdc-face.rst

 nfdc face create remote ether://[08:00:27:01:01:01] local dev://eth2 persistency permanent
     Create a face with the specified remote FaceUri, local FaceUri, and persistency.

+nfdc face create remote udp://router.example.net priority 4
+    Create a face with the specified remote FaceUri and accept only interests with priority 4.

 nfdc face create remote udp://router.example.net reliability on
     Create a face with the specified remote FaceUri and enable NDNLP reliability.